-Before the Covid-19 pandemic hit, 3,254 Darlington people worked mainly from home, or about 7.7% of Darlington’s 42,401 workforce (compared to the national average of 14.9%).
+Before the Covid-19 pandemic hit, 3,254 Darlington people worked mainly from home, or about 7.7% of Darlington's 42,401 workforce (compared to the national average of 14.9%).
 Yet over the last few weeks, many hundreds, even thousands more Darlington workers have joined them in their spare rooms or at their kitchen or dining room tables.
 Naturally, first-time remote workers might be fearing how this drastic change could affect their productivity.
 Whilst reading this blog might be of use to some people, more advice is required to ensure the transition to a modern work environment doesn't end in failure.

 Amongst warnings from the Government that some lockdown constraints could stay in place into 2021, businesses are dealing with an unexpected cultural shift in how many of us do our work.
 Talking to many Darlington people who have been asked to work from home, for many it has been a pleasant success.
 People have been making use of their internet connection speeds at home, with services like infinity dish giving people this flexibility.

 Working from home does have some negatives though.
 I have found myself still working at 8pm/9pm and beyond as I have forgotten to clock out and whilst many people might think working from home means doing less work, more often than not, the reverse is true for industrious and hardworking employees.
 When you don't have that break of the commute the office, the workday can blend into the home life.
 Talking of commuting, the average British worker has a daily commute of 11.9 miles, whilst locally…

 The average daily commute for a Darlington worker is 9.3 miles